rifathossain82/rifathossain82/README.md

 ### Hi there 👋, I'm RIFAT HOSSAIN 👨‍💻
 #### Software Engineer (Flutter)

-Software Engineer with 2+ years of experience of Flutter App Development.
-Has experience of working in POS (Point of Sale), DMS (Document Management System) and E-commerce with strong problem-solving capabilities who is seeking to obtain a creative and challenging position to utilizes current knowledge to android and iOS apps development.
-Extremely passionate towards software architecture and design combined with sensitivity to serve the needs to the business balanced with the delivery of high-quality solutions.
+A seasoned Software Engineer with over 3 years of hands-on experience in Flutter app development and more than 5 years in programming.
+He has built cross-platform mobile applications across Android, iOS, and Web, specializing in POS systems, Document Management Systems, E-commerce platforms, VPN apps, and personal finance tools.
+Rifat excels in crafting pixel-perfect UIs, maintaining clean and scalable architecture, and implementing modern design patterns like MVC, MVVM, and Clean Architecture.
+He is proficient in state management using GetX and BLoC, with a strong passion for software architecture and high-quality, user-focused solutions.

 <br>